skmin-lab/unixmd/docs/source/install.rst

    $ python3 setup.py build_ext -b ./src/build --lib_type=lapack

 You can select lapack or mkl library.

+In our program, lapack 3.10 version is provided.

 If you want to change compiler such as Intel C Compiler, you need to add :code:`complier_name` option and :code:`LDSHARED="icc -shared" CC=icc` option before python3.